KOrfanakis/COVID-19_in_Greece/README.md

 The notebook is by no means a complete analysis.
 Its goal is to paint the general picture of COVID-19 in Greece through various visualisations.
 It is written so that it can be reused for any other country, provided that the country's name exists in all four datasets.

 I have summarised the visualisations in a PowerPoint presentation, which you can find in this [repository](https://github.com/KOrfanakis/COVID-19_in_Greece/blob/main/Summary.pptx).
+The current analysis covers the progression of the pandemic **up to the 30th of June 2021**.

 <br>